jkim057/fightgame-front/README.md

 #### Gold Goals
 1. Need way for add form that players can add name
 1. Need way to connect winners object to backend? (so winner object with equipment(?), name, and score)
+* Would setting up this backend mean I would have to rewrite everything to make things save?

 # Sources: